Apply Now for the 2025-2026 Program Year!

 Job and Life Skills Development

-As a part of your term of service, you will gain valuable work experience with your local non-profit placement.
+As a part of your term of service, you will gain valuable work experience with your local non-profit job placement.
 As the year develops, you will work with site leadership to learn how to share your experience on your resume and ways to leverage your skills as you prepare for whatever may be next in your journey.

 Community Days